zhengjinghua/est-iseed-demo/readme.md

 ### Recommend Usage

-I recommend everyone use the package in this way:
+I advise you to use the package pack this way.

 1. Import production database into a developer's computer;
 2. The developer run `php artisan iseed ...` to generate the seeder files;